 What are high fibre foods, and what is dietary fibre?
 Fibre is a type of plant-based material found in some foods that aids in healthy digestion.
-Many foods contain little or no fibre at all, but there are plenty that contain enough to help you reach your full daily requirement of 30g.
-Read on for our top 5 high fibre foods list, and be sure explore our guide to a balanced, cholesterol lowering diet afterwards.
+Many foods contain little or no fibre at all, but there are plenty that contains enough to help you reach your full daily requirement of 30g.
+Read on for our top 5 high fibre foods list, and be sure to explore our guide to a balanced, cholesterol-lowering diet afterwards.

 This underappreciated foodstuff is a by-product of cereal production.
 When seeds are milled, the hard outer layers are ground away, and this goes on to become bran.
 It may not sound appetising, but many commercially popular breakfast cereals use bran as an ingredient, and for good reason: corn bran, for example, can provide a whopping 4g of fibre per 5g eaten.

-Bran is best added to low fat yogurt, cereal, and porridge.
+Bran is best added to low-fat yoghurt, cereal, and porridge.
 When baking, try substituting around 25g of bran per cup of flour in the recipe for extra chewiness and a rewarding earthy flavour boost.

-Like many grains, barley is high in fibre and incredibly versatile.
-You can scatter it into a crumble topping, stir it into batter and dough, leave a spoonful or so to plumpen in soups and stews, or boil it in water or stock before draining to eat as you would rice.
+Like many grains, barley is an essential part of a high fibre foods list.
+Incredibly versatile, you can scatter it into a crumble topping, stir it into batter and dough, leave a spoonful or so to plump in soups and stews, or boil it in water or stock before draining to eat as you would rice.
 It makes a perfect salad ingredient, pretty on the plate and with enough bite to not dissolve in a dressing.

 - Chia Seeds – 8.5g fibre per 25g serving